-Language ab initio (available for French or Spanish at SL only)
+Spanish ab initio (SL only)

 PLKCKY is a bilingual school with a strong emphasis in Chinese and English.
 Students are encouraged to study both languages in IBDP.
-Students who wish to study French or Spanish ab initio must be beginners (i.e. no prior experience of education in the language, other than our Y6-8 foreign language classes).
+Students who wish to study Spanish ab initio must be beginners (i.e. no prior experience of education in the language, other than our Y6-8 foreign language classes).